8hcraft/Botanica-project/Botanica Project description.md

 # Botanica-project

-Botanica is an ultimate update for Gotchiverse, with the unique gameplay and Alchemica utility sinks.
+Botanica is an ultimate update for Gotchiverse, with the unique gameplay, new features and Alchemica utility sinks via Gardening.

 TL;DR